 This is what you need to turn off the Cortana contacts, email, and Calendar permissions so you can have more privacy when using the Windows 10 operating system.

-How to Turn Off Cortana Contacts, Email, Calendar Permissions in Windows 10
+Method One: How to Turn Off Cortana Contacts, Email, Calendar Permissions from Settings App in Windows 10

 You can turn off the Cortana contacts, email and Calendar permissions from within the Cortana Notebook.
 To get there, click the mouse pointer on the Cortana ring, to the left side of the Cortana search.